satorhho/Arduino-Braille-PyProj/README.md

 # Arduino-Braille-PyProj
-Python Scripts to be used for Arduino Systems
+Python Scripts to be used for Arduino-Braille-Parsing Systems